 The right choice of abrasives

 The type of material and treatment of an object define the abrasive’s sort and size.
-As reclaiming and recycling wet abrasives is too complicated, one-pass-abrasives such as Olivine, Red Garnet, Glass Granulate or Aluminium Silicate (slag) are commonly used to remove rust and paint.
-The degree of contamination and required result (e.g. surface roughness) determine the abrasive grain size, which should be as small as possible to optimize blasting speed and cover rate.
+As reclaiming and recycling wet abrasives is too complicated, one-pass-abrasives such as Red Garnet, Glass Granulate or Aluminium Silicate (slag) are commonly used to remove rust and paint.
+The degree of contamination and required result (e.g. surface roughness) determine the abrasive grain size, which should be as small as possible to optimize the cover rate and therefore the blasting speed.

 The right compressor